by Kate McFarland

 In the span of decades, North America lost more than a quarter of its breeding birds, and Europe has lost nearly a fifth.
 Meanwhile, 70 percent of all birds on the planet are poultry; the biomass of domesticated birds outweighs that of wild birds by a factor of three to one.
 To bring back wild birds, we must reduce not only carbon emissions but our entire ecological footprint, regardless of how it is powered.

-Kate McFarland is Associate Director, Center for Ethics and Human Values at The Ohio State University.
+Kate McFarland is the associate director of the Center for Ethics and Human Values at The Ohio State University.